 Bristol is a real gateway part of Britain.
 Whichever way you head from the city there is countryside to interest the cyclist, with Wales, the Cotswolds and the Malvern Hills just a stone’s throw away.

 If hills aren’t your thing, the Somerset Levels aren’t to far away either.
 In short there’s something for every cyclist near Bristol.

 Where: Salisbury Racecourse, Netherhampton, Salisbury, Wiltshire

 You’ll find the longest, toughest climbs at the start of this early season event.
-At 81 miles, this is decent work-out for the time of year, and with over 4,000 feet of climbing most will need at least a little preparation.
+At 73 miles (or 43 on the short route) this is decent work-out for the time of year, and with over 4,000 feet of climbing most will need at least a little preparation.
 Heading west, you’ll cross Salisbury Plain, then enter Dorset before heading south, in a loop back to the start.

 Black Rat Challenge

 Where: Marlwood School, Alveston, Bristol